Skip to contents

 Error handling

-Every exported function validates its inputs early and raises a structured cli::cli_abort() error that points at the user’s call, not at internal helpers.
-Typical shapes you may see:
+Every exported function validates inputs early and raises a structured cli::cli_abort() error pointing at the user’s call rather than at internal helpers, e.g.:

 Error in `read_qview()`: